MCP Server Reference

 Ask your AI assistant:

-"Get the OAuth credentials for space 42 and help me
+"Get the OAuth credentials for space 42, download the starter template, configure preview with my Vercel URL, and help me set it up."

 Ask your AI assistant: